 Letting Excel do the addition for you.
 This is another basic and super useful function when working with financial exports.

 Here’s the help document from Microsoft explaining how to use that feature.

 4. Pivot tables

-Pivot tables are complicated but awesome.
-Some number nerds even attribute them for saving their job.
-For you clinic types, if you want to find out who the top revenue contributing patient was last year, or find out how many new patient visits you had in each of the last 12 months, there is no better tool in Excel than pivot tables.
-While they’re not something that you’ll pick up in 5 min, if you’re at all inclined to number nerd-ery, here’s a great tutorial on Pivot tables.
+Pivot tables are awesome.
+If you’re looking to understand your Jane Reports (like say, find out how many new patient visits you had in each of the last 12 months) there is no better tool in Excel than pivot tables.
+If you’re at all inclined to number nerdery, our tutorial on Pivot tables might be for you!
 Or talk to your friendly neighbourhood Excel wizard (a.k.a. your accountant) for more assistance!